Last updated: August 19, 2024

 Term length

 The term is the number of years that you will make payments on your home loan.
-The longer the term, the lower your monthly payment will be.
-With a longer term, you will also pay more in interest over the life of the loan.
+With a longer term, you may be able to lower your monthly payment amount but you may also pay more in interest over the life of the loan.

 Interest rates